 - Robinson Patman Act (1936) – Anti-price discrimination act.

-US antitrust lawsuits have come a long way and two of the well-known examples are as follows:
+U.S. antitrust lawsuits have come a long way, and two of the well-known examples are as follows: –

-#1 – Kodak
+Example #1 – Kodak

-#2 – Heinz Inc
+Example #2 – Heinz Inc

-- The act brought all the participating firms on a similar level of competitiveness.
-It largely eliminated the practice of predatory pricing and shielded every firm on this account.
+- The act brought all the participating firms to a similar level of competitiveness.
+Moreover, it largely eliminated the practice of predatory pricingPredatory PricingPredatory pricing is a pricing strategy in which the prices of products and services are set at such a low level that it becomes nearly impossible for others to compete in the existing market and forces them to leave. and shielded every firm on this account.